Climate Change Preparedness in the North Program project descriptions 2024 to 2025

 NWT Climate Change Adaptation Committee Compensation Fees

-Compensation fees are paid to NWT Climate Change Adaptation Committee for their participation.
+Funding compensation fees to support the NWT Climate Change Adaptation Committee for their participation.

 $45,000.00